 CDP Regions have generally resumed full servicing arrangements.
 This means CDP providers are delivering face-to-face appointments and services to job seekers consistent with advice of health authorities and any state, territory or local community travel restrictions.
-On 11 May 2021, the Minister for Indigenous Australians, the Hon Ken Wyatt AM MP announced a new remote engagement program that will replace the CDP in 2023.

 Visit Community Development Program for more information about the changes.